Does a Thailand holiday live up to family expectations?

 3. Would all the kids (three of them) be sleeping in the same room as us?

-While the trip notes say there are pools and the hotels are family-friendly, my wife and I were still anxious about what to expect.
+While the trip notes say there are pools and the hotels are family-friendly, my wife and I were still anxious about what to expect on our holiday.

 So what did we get and did it surpass the all-inclusive resort experience?